codesharedot/quantum-resistant-ledger-price/README.md

-# egretia price
+# storm price

-Gets the egretia price with Python (from JSON).
+Gets the storm price with Python (from JSON).

 https://pythonbasics.org